namanbnsl/namanbnsl/README.md

 8. documented the entire web3 sdk (airblock) - https://docs.airblock.ai/
 9. voice agent to determine income of a person
 10. insights - smart education platform with AI
+11. huggingface-agents-final 🤗 - trying to get a high score on the huggingface agent course leaderboard (GAIA eval)